-- Constructive practices which cultivate the cognitive processes of perspective-taking and reappraisal
+- Constructive meditation practices which cultivate the cognitive processes of perspective-taking and reappraisal

-- Deconstructive practices which cultivate the cognitive processes of self-inquiry.
+- Deconstructive meditation practices which cultivate the cognitive processes of self-inquiry.

 This is the first of three blog post where we will look at these three proposed meditation categories.
 The possible corresponding cognitive processes at work, their effects and possible benefits.